omni-us/jsonargparse/README.rst

 :func:`.CLI` without arguments searches for functions and classes defined in the same module and in the local context where :func:`.CLI` is called.
-Giving a single or a list functions/classes as first argument to :func:`.CLI` skips the automatic search and only includes what is given.
+Giving a single or a list of functions/classes as first argument to :func:`.CLI` skips the automatic search and only includes what is given.

-When :func:`.CLI` receives a single class, the first arguments are for parameters to instantiate the class, then a class method name must be given (i.e. methods become :ref:`sub-commands`) and the remaining arguments are for parameters of the class method.
+When :func:`.CLI` receives a single class, the first arguments are for parameters to instantiate the class, then a method name is expected (i.e. methods become :ref:`sub-commands`) and the remaining arguments are for parameters of this method.
 An example would be:

 .. testcode::